ponytracker/ponytracker/doc/source/installation.rst

   $ pip install celery[redis]
   $ pip install django-celery

-Add ``djcelery`` to yours enabled applications in your local settings (``ponytracker/local_settings.py``)::
+Add ``djcelery`` to your enabled applications in your local settings (``ponytracker/local_settings.py``)::

   INSTALLED_APPS += ('djcelery',)

-Enable celery specific commands for the manage.py script by adding theses lines in your local settings::
+Enable celery specific commands for the manage.py script by adding these lines in your local settings::

   import djcelery